saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 ### Skills & Knowledge

-* How to install and set up Sauce Connect Proxy on your machine
+* How to install and set up Sauce Connect Proxy Tunnel on your machine
+* Run a Cypress test through the Sauce Connect Proxy
+* Set up and test a local app with SauceCTL
+  * On Sauce Labs VM (in _Sauce Mode_)
+  * On Docker, passing results to Sauce Labs (in _Docker Mode_)
+* Set up your Cypress tests and App in a CI tool (GitHub Actions) Passing information to Sauce labs
+* Create test jobs to run in Github Actions to run with Sauce Labs

 <!-- ------------------------ -->
 ## 2.02 Set Up Sauce Connect
 Duration: 0:03:00

 [Sauce Connect Proxy](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy#:~:text=Sauce%20Connect%20Proxy%E2%84%A2%20is,or%20behind%20a%20corporate%20firewall.) is software that enables you to establish a secure connection between applications hosted on an internal server, or other location that is behind a firewall, and the Sauce Labs virtual machines that are used for testing.
+To use Sauce Connect you  simple need to:
+* Install the Sauce Connect Software
+* Start a tunnel from Terminal
+* Run your tests with the flag `-i sauce-tunnel-name`

+#### Video

-It also allows you to create a secure connection for uploading tests, application, and source code.
+Sauce Connect Proxy also allows you to create a secure connection for uploading tests, application, and source code.
 Sauce Connect Proxy uses a proprietary [TLS protocol](https://www.cloudflare.com/learning/ssl/transport-layer-security-tls/) to encrypt traffic between Sauce Labs and your network and servers.
 You will need to use Sauce Connect with Testrunner toolkit if:

 ### Download Sauce Connect Proxy